12buntu/deepin-manual/manual/deepin-appstore/en_US/index.md

  </table>

 ### Comment and Rate
-You can comment on and rate applications only after signed in Deepin Store, or only can view comments and ratings.
-The comments and ratings will be displayed successfully after both submitted at the same time.
-Meanwhile, you only can comment one time on the current version.
+You can comment on and rate applications after signing into the Deepin Store, or you can just view comments and ratings.
+The comments and ratings will be displayed immediately after posting.
+You can only comment one time on each application version.

 > ![attention](icon/attention.svg): If you need to know the information of signing up and signing in, please refer to [Sign In](#Sign In).